h1ddengames/2DRPG/README.md

     - ##### This is how to fix the issue:
       1. Haven't figured it out yet.

-####  4.4. <a name='Question4:HowdoImakethecharacterkeepjumpingwhenholdingdownthejumpbuttonratherthantapit'></a>Question #4: How do I make the character keep jumping when holding down the jump button rather than tap it?
+#### Question #4: How do I make the character keep jumping when holding down the jump button rather than tap it?
 - #### Answer:
     - ##### This is how:
       1. We want to allow the player to jump on the first available frame while they are still holding down the button.
 In order to do that, we will keep the character in a jumping state until we get the input that the player has let go of the jump button.